-When John Harris died in 1873, his daughter Josephine and her husband Colonel Charles Kearney, moved into the house to care for his wife.
+When John Harris died in 1873, his daughter Josephine and her husband, Colonel Charles Kearney, moved into the house to care for his wife.
 When she died, the family continued to live in the home for the next 28 years.
-The Harris-Kearney House was moved from its original location in 1922 to 4000 Baltimore Ave in Kansas City and now serves as a public museum as well as the office headquarters for the Westport Historical Society.
+The Harris-Kearney House was moved from its original location in 1922 to 4000 Baltimore Ave in Kansas City and now serves as a public museum and the office headquarters for the Westport Historical Society.
 Listed on the National Register of Historic Places, it is the oldest remaining original residence in Kansas City.
 The Westport Historical Society gives tours of the area and works with locals and business owners to keep Westport’s history alive.

-In 1858 Westport’s population about 2,000.
+In 1858 Westport’s population was about 2,000.

-Violent border fighting in the years leading up to and during the Civil War, led Westport businessmen, traders, and residents to flee to the safety of military protection in nearby St. Joseph, Missouri, and Leavenworth, Kansas which soon became the primary jumping-off points for trade and emigration
+Violent border fighting in the years leading up to and during the Civil War led Westport businessmen, traders, and residents to flee to the safety of military protection in nearby St. Joseph, Missouri, and Leavenworth, Kansas, which soon became the primary jumping-off points for trade and emigration

-The battle site is two miles south of Westport’s center at Loose Park where monuments commemorating this event can be found.
+The battle site is two miles south of Westport’s center at Loose Park, where monuments commemorating this event can be found.
 It is located at 51st Street and Wornall Road.

 After the war, Westport never recovered the economic prosperity it had enjoyed during its first decades.
 At that point, the town of Kansas began to be the dominant community.
-The rise of the railroad in the post-Civil War era signaled the end of overland trails that had sustained Westport’s early commerce and the once-thriving trade center became a small rural town when the wagon trains stopped passing through.
+The rise of the railroad in the post-Civil War era signaled the end of overland trails that had sustained Westport’s early commerce, and the once-thriving trade center became a small rural town when the wagon trains stopped passing through.

 In 1867, Westport’s population was 2,800, up from its 1850s count, but in the next decade, it dropped to just 1,500.
 Conversely, the population of Kansas City exploded, reaching 32,260 by 1870.
 In the meantime, Westport Landing had become obsolete.
 Over the years, the buildings disappeared, weeds and trash accumulated, concrete covered the rock ledge, railroad tracks traversed the area, and a concrete flood wall was constructed.

 Westport, however, had already made its mark on Western history.
-Though very little of the original frontier village is left, its history can still be seen in old-style lampposts, tree-lined boulevards, historic buildings, and a walking trail with historic markers that recount its storied history and the Battle of Westport.
+Though very little of the original frontier village is left, its history can still be seen in old-style lampposts, tree-lined boulevards, historic buildings, and a walking trail with historical markers that recount its storied history and the Battle of Westport.
 Today a thriving entertainment and shopping district with unique restaurants, charming boutiques, and hot nightspots interwoven with remnants of the area’s historical past.